Mahabrahma: Cult of Phra Phrom

-Mahabrahma is called as Phra Phrom (พระพรหม; from Sanskrit/Pali: Brahmā, ब्रह्मा) in Thailand.
+Mahabrahma is called Phra Phrom (พระพรหม; from Sanskrit/Pali: Brahmā, ब्रह्मा) in Thailand.
 In Thai culture, he is regarded as the deity of good fortune and protection.
 As early as the 1980s, the popularity of the Erawan cult of Phra Phrom from its inceptions in Thailand spread, accompanied by faithful reproduction of the structure of the shrine and the image, among overseas Buddhists in other countries of Southeast Asia (Singapore, Indonesia and Malaysia), in Taiwan, and in China.
-The golden dome of the Government House of Thailand also contains a statue of Phra Phrom.
+A statue of Phra Phrom can also be found on the ground of the Government House of Thailand.